-AEDE offers financial support to doctoral students on a competitive basis.
-Over 90% of students enrolled in our doctoral program receive tuition and stipend support to cover four or more years of study.
+Over 90% of students enrolled in our doctoral program receive tuition and stipend support on a competitive basis, to cover four or more years of study.
 Funding is available in a variety of forms, including University and College Fellowships, graduate teaching associateships funded by the department, and graduate research associateships funded by individual faculty members on sponsored research accounts.
 Many of our international students also receive funding from agencies external to Ohio State, including Fullbright Fellowships and scholarships awarded by their home governments.

 Applicants admitted to AEDE graduate programs are automatically considered for financial assistance and thus do not need to take special action to be considered for funding.